GammaRBurst/PathfinderUtilities/Add_Creatures.md

 # Database Structure for *creatures.js*

-If you are interested to add your creatures to the database, here is how you can write them in.
+If you are interested in adding your creatures to the database, here is how you can write them in.

 __Warning__: The following values may change in future updates.
 I like to have everything in order, usually alphabetical based on the property's name, the numerical values should mirror that order, so whenever I add/move/remove some values (particularly subtypes and groups) I shift all the numbers appropriately.
 If you would like to add new values, remember to edit *random_encounters.html* too to add a checkbox in the appropriate place.
 Just copy and paste an existing checkbox and edit its value and ID (you should edit that number 3 times in total), as well as the property name.

 The database is organized as a CSV (comma-separated values) file, with the first and last line to transform everything into a javascript variable.
 There are 22 values, separated by a semicolon (;).
 The semicolon can't be used for anything else.
-If the number of fields is different from 22, the entry is not processed by the software.
+If the number of fields is different from 22, the entry is discarded by the software.

 If not indicated differently, every field is mandatory.
 An empty field looks like this: ;; (between the two semicolons).